Thailand reports three new virus cases, urges disclosure of travel history

 BANGKOK (Reuters) - Thailand reported three new cases of a coronavirus on Wednesday, taking total infections to 40, health ministry officials said, criticizing patients for not disclosing their travel history.

-Health Minister Anutin Charnvirakul also asked the public to avoid travelling to affected countries and called on airlines to refrain from luring travellers with promotions.
+Health Minister Anutin Charnvirakul asked the Thai public to avoid travelling to affected countries and called on airlines to refrain from luring travelers with promotions.

-Two of the new patients, all of whom were Thai nationals, had returned from vacation in Japan’s northern island of Hokkaido and came into contact with the third patient, an 8-year old boy, said Sukhum Kanchanapimai, permanent secretary at the Public Health Ministry.
+Two of the new patients, all of whom were Thai nationals, had returned from vacation in Japan’s northern island of Hokkaido and came into contact with the third patient, their 8-year old grandson, said Sukhum Kanchanapimai, permanent secretary at the Public Health Ministry.

-The male patient had not disclosed his travel history when he first sought medical attention and risked becoming a super-spreader, an incident of large transmission from a single source, Anutin said.
+The grandfather had not disclosed his travel history when he first sought medical attention and risked becoming a super-spreader, an incident of large transmission from a single source, Anutin said.

 “We have to criticize this case ... it creates a lot of trouble for us,” Anutin said.